OleHolmNielsen/GPAW-benchmark-2018/README.md

 the output files, for example:
 ```
 $ grep Total: MoS2-benchmark.txt
-Total:                                     18868.814 100.0%
+Total:                                     20191.192 100.0%
 ```

 These ```Total:``` timings for Benchmarks 1 and 2 must be collected and rounded down to the nearest integer.
-The complete output files must also be collected.
+The complete output files must also be collected and submitted.